A Cyberattack Puts More Than Your SMB’s Reputation At Risk

 This article originally appeared on November 4, 2015, and has been revised to bring our readers the most up-to-date technology information.

 Mobile technology in the workplace is one of the fastest-growing trends in IT, with many workers using smartphones, tablets and other devices to support job functions.
-This is often true for SMBs, which allow employees, such as salespeople, technicians, engineers and consultants, to use mobile devices when they’re on the road or working from home.
-This presents a number of potential security challenges, such as loss or theft of devices, or unauthorized access to networks.
-In addition to setting definitive polices about how devices should be used, SMBs can adopt certain products, such as enterprise mobility management, to better control their mobile environments, and keep data and systems secure.
+This allows employees to use mobile devices when they’re on the road or working from home.
+Although mobility improves collaboration, agility and flexibility, it also presents a number of potential security challenges such as loss or theft of devices, or unauthorized access to networks.
+In addition to setting a definitive BYOD policy about how devices should be used, you can adopt mobile security solutions to better control your environments, and keep your data and systems secure.

 Big data analytics and threat intelligence services are not just for large enterprises.
 SMBs can use these capabilities without going over budget.
 By taking advantage of the huge volumes of information available about security threats and vulnerabilities, you can get a better handle on what dangers you need to look out for — and how you can better prevent a cyberattack.